Mirza Shahzad Akbar: Attacks and UK litigation

-In July 2025, during a defamation case in the United Kingdom where he was a witness, Shehzad said that when serving in government he had regular contact with the Inter-Services Intelligence (ISI).
-Brigadier (retd) Rashid Naseer said Akbar had asked him to "speed up" cases against then opposition leader Shehbaz Sharif, so the latter could be sentenced, to which Naseer responded saying it was not his responsibility.
+In July 2025, during a defamation case involving Adil Raja in the United Kingdom, where he was a witness, Shehzad said that when serving in government, he had regular contact with the Inter-Services Intelligence (ISI).
+Brigadier (retd) Rashid Naseer said Akbar had asked him to "speed up" cases against then opposition leader Shehbaz Sharif, so the latter could be sentenced, to which Naseer responded, saying it was not his responsibility.
 According to Akbar he had met Naseer to discuss alleged establishment interference in the judiciary and on alleged corruption by Sabir Mithu, after Naseer told him about corruption accusations regarding the Farah Gogi, the best friend of former first lady Bushra Bibi.